zaphosting/docs/docs/dedicated-linux-mythofempires.md

 ---
 id: dedicated-linux-mythofempires
 title: "Dedicated Server: Myth of Empires Dedicated Server Linux Setup"
-description: Information about setting up an Myth of Empires Dedicated Server on a Linux Dedicated Server from ZAP-Hosting
+description: "Information about setting up an Myth of Empires Dedicated Server on a Linux Dedicated Server from ZAP-Hosting"
 sidebar_label: Myth of Empires
 services:
   - dedicated